MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 - Manage database growth and performance requirements
 - Balance workloads across multiple managed instances.
 - Move databases to an instance with more available resources to handle the workload.
-- Consolidate multiple databases from a a number of smaller instances.
+- Consolidate multiple databases from a number of smaller instances.
 - Create database parity between dev, test, and production environments.

 ## Workflow

-The following details the workflow when you move or copy the database:
+This is the workflow when you copy or move your database:

 - Choose the database, source managed instance, destination instance, and start the operation.
 - The database gets seeded to the destination server.
 Check the status to determine if the operation is in progress, or if it has succeeded.
 - After seeding finishes, the operation state shows as **ready for completion**.
 Until the operation is complete, all changes that happen to the source database are applied to the destination database.
 You can cancel the operation at any time.
 You have 24 hours to explicitly complete the operation.
-If you don't complete the operation within 24 hours, it's automatically cancelled, and the destination database is dropped.
+If you don't complete the operation within 24 hours, it's automatically canceled, and the destination database is dropped.
 - At the moment you complete the operation, your destination database comes online and is ready for read/write workloads.
 - If you chose to move the database, the source database gets dropped.
 If you chose to copy the database, the source database remains online, but data replication stops.